microlancer/lnd-hodl-invoice-escrow-php-demo/security-bonded-escrow-channels.md

 - If Bob becomes unresponsive, but Carol is cooperative, there is no problem.
 However, if Bob is unresponsive and Carol is cheating, Alice won't have a way to recover funds.
 - It's always in the best interest of Alice and Carol to resolve their dispute together and not involve Bob, since once the H(P) is revealed to Bob, he can send the money fully or partially to anyone or himself at his own discretion.
 - Bob can charge a fee for this escrow service.
-- One downside is the receiver of funds must have some liquidity to pay for the bonded channel.
+- One downside is the receiver of funds must have some liquidity to pay for the bonded channel in advance of receiving payment.

-Questions/Improvements
+## Improvements/Questions

-- Part of the security of this process is that Alice generates P and H(P) while Bob prevents Alice from cheating Carol.
+Part of the security of this process is that Alice generates P and H(P) while Bob prevents Alice from cheating Carol.
 In this way, neither can cheat each other.
 However, is there a way to exchange keys and set up a private channel between Alice and Carol in such a way that Bob would not be needed as an escrow/intermediary?

+A private bonded channel can only have up to ~400 in-flight HTLCs for purposes of bonding.
+This limitation can become an issue for high-volume merchants.
+Multiple channels to the same merchant might need to be used.
+Is there a way to avoid this issue?